HEWERS89/BB_Gym/README.md

 To make a local copy of this project, you can clone it.
 In your IDE, type the following command: git clone https://github.com/HEWERS89/BB_Gym.git

+## Bugs

+* There was an empty line above the footer due to bootstrap.
+I used devtools to access and target ul aplied no margin via !important.

+* The footer was not sticking to the bottom of the page with less content, I added a body and main rule to ensure the footer stick to the bottom of the page.

+* The form would not center so i added a class name and targeted this with flexbox and justified content.

 ## Languages
  [HTML](https://www.w3schools.com/html/) for the foundation of the site.